PhD Studentship: Graphene Chemistry, Characterisation, and Composites

 For further details of the post, and informal enquiries, please contact Professor Milo Shaffer at email@example.com, in the first instance, supplying a CV and covering note.
 Eligible applicants will be required to complete a full electronic application form.
 The prospectus, entry requirements and application form (under ‘how to apply’) are available at: http://www.imperial.ac.uk/pgprospectus

-The studentship is available for an immediate start from 1 October 2016.
+The studentship is available for an immediate start.

 Closing date: 31st December or until filled

 Committed to equality and valuing diversity.
 We are also an Athena SWAN Silver Award winner, a Stonewall Diversity Champion, a Two Ticks Employer, and are working in partnership with GIRES to promote respect for trans people